Extrahepatic Bile Duct Cancer Treatment (PDQ®)

 General Information About Extrahepatic Bile Duct Cancer

 Anything that increases your risk of getting a disease is called a risk factor.
 Having a risk factor does not mean that you will get cancer; not having risk factors doesn't mean that you will not get cancer.
-People who think they may be at risk should discuss this with their doctor.
+Talk with your doctor if you think you may be at risk.
 Risk factors include having any of the following disorders:

 - Primary sclerosing cholangitis.